Delhi delivers on art: The India Art Fair 2025 Parallel Programme and more

 1. Thomas Heatherwick grew up surrounded by design in its varied forms

-His mother was a jeweller and his grandmother a textile designer, who set up a textile studio for the Marks & Spencer stores.
+His mother was a jeweller and his grandmother was a textile designer, who set up a textile studio for the Marks & Spencer stores.
 In his works he refers often to jewellery, explaining his attention to detail.
 The special light fixtures he was designing for the (now scrapped) Garden Bridge, he said, require him to think about ‘the same issues the jeweller deals with - how the materials work.
-We are reconciling human experiences and how things work’.
-As a child he attended various exhibitions and was involved with hands-on experiences with materials and crafts.
+We are reconciling human experiences and how things work.
+As a child, he attended various exhibitions and was involved in hands-on experiences with materials and crafts.

 2. His mentor, Terence Conran, invited Heatherwick to build his first structure on the grounds of his own estate